mmphego/mmphego.github.io/_posts/2018-11-13-How-I-managed-to-harness-imposter-syndrome.md

 </div>
 {: refdef}

-In most cases, you have felt that people held you higher up like some soft of an 'expert' and assumed you knew everything about a specific topic.
-No human being can know everything about anything, If you are in a situation where there is potential to actually be a fraud and bullshit your way through, **Don't**.
+In most cases, you have felt that people held you higher up like some sort of an 'expert' and assumed you knew everything about a specific topic.
+No human being can know everything about anything If you are in a situation where there is potential to actually be a fraud and bullshit your way through, **Don't**.
 People respect people who actually accept and admit that they do not know the answer and willing to find out.

 ## Realise That You Are Constantly Evolving.